devilry/devilry-django/not_for_deploy/docs/user/admin/admin_wizard_find_student.rst

 Clicking on Dewey will take you to Deweys assignment group overview.
 Here all of Deweys assignments will be listed, with some meta information and so on.
+Note that all of Deweys assignments will show up here, but in this case Dewey only has one.

 .. image:: images/admin-wizard-student-group-overview.png

-The examiner told you which assignment it was about, so you click on that assignment which takes you to Deweys delivery feed.
-Note that all of Deweys assignments will show up here, but in this case Dewey only has one.
+Clicking on one of the assignments in the list will take you to Deweys delivery feed for that particular assignment.

 .. image:: images/admin-wizard-student-delivery-feed-example.png

-Now, you located the delivery feed and it's time to sort this out.